Novicell/frontend-packages/packages/vue/cta/README.md

 Looking to contribute something?
 Here's how you can help.
 Please take a moment to review our [contribution guidelines](https://github.com/Novicell/novicell-frontend/wiki/Contribution-guidelines) in order to make the contribution process easy and effective for everyone involved.

 ## License
-The Novicell Breadcrumb Vue Component is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+The Novicell CTA Vue Component is licensed under the MIT license. (http://opensource.org/licenses/MIT)